-DR. VALÉRIE VÉZINA
+VALÉRIE VÉZINA

 Since I arrived at Kwantlen Polytechnic University (KPU) in 2018, I have had the privilege and honour to meet a number of people who not only have been supportive of my research and publication endeavours, but also have strengthened my ability and desire to publish and use open sources.
-I would hence like to extend my thanks to the leadership team in the Faculty of Arts: Dr. Diane Purvey (Dean), Dr. Shelley Boyd (Associate Dean), Dr. Gregory Millard (Associate Dean) and Dr. Wade Deisman (Associate Dean), who have not only made me feel at home at KPU, but have generously given their time to consistently listen, encourage and uplift me.
+I would hence like to extend my thanks to the leadership team in the Faculty of Arts who have not only made me feel at home at KPU, but have generously given their time to consistently listen, encourage and uplift me.
 I could not have asked for a more welcoming Faculty.
 Thank you for all the work you do and for the wonderful people you are!

-I am also deeply grateful to have met, in the very early weeks of arriving at KPU, Dr. Rajiv Jhangiani (Associate Vice President, Teaching and Learning) who not only welcomed me with open arms, but showed me that KPU was a leader in Open Education.
+I am also deeply grateful to have met, in the very early weeks of arriving at KPU, Dr. Rajiv Jhangiani (Former Associate Vice President, Teaching and Learning now at Brock University) who not only welcomed me with open arms, but showed me that KPU was a leader in Open Education.
 This meeting really was the first spark of this project.

 The Open Education team at KPU is not only fantastic, but incredibly attentive and supportive.
-I would like to give a massive thank you to Urooj Nizami, an open education strategist who coordinated this project and answered all of my inquiries with precise details.
+I would like to give a massive thank you to Urooj Nizami, an open education strategist who coordinated this project and answered all of my inquiries with precise details during the first iteration of this textbook.
 Karen Meijer-Kline, librarian (and Pressbooks expert!), was there to support my inquiries with Pressbooks and referencing and was always willing to take my calls.
+Throughout the second edition, I had the support and guidance of Amanda Grey.
 For your patience and expertise, I thank you.